| Every

 guarantees offered by the company and a copy of our selling

 statement or Responsibility to the Customer statement.
+These statements make a

 real impression on the buyer and are well worth the effort.